iomesh/docs/docs/installation/setup-iomesh-storage.md

 blockdevice-f4681681be66411f226d1b6a690270c0   kind-control-plane   /dev/sdb              1073742336     Unclaimed    Active   10m
 ```

-Using following commands for showing details of a device:
+Use following commands to show the details of a device:

 ```shell
 kubectl --namespace iomesh-system -o yaml get blockdevice <device_name>